drocheam/optrace/docs/source/installation.rst

   :language: bash
   :class: highlight

-This library requires Python 3.10, 3.11, 3.12 or 3.13.

-**Instructions**

-#. install Python 3.10, 3.11, 3.12 or 3.13 on your system
+Make sure Python 3.10, 3.11, 3.12 or 3.13 are installed on your system

+**Installing the latest official release**

+#.
+Find the newest release at the `Releases page <https://github.com/drocheam/optrace/releases>`__ and download the .tar.gz archive from the Assets section
+#.
+Open a terminal
+#.
+Run :bash:`pip install <path to archive>`, where :bash:`<path to archive>` is the path to the archive downloaded in the first step

+**Installing the current git version**

+#.
+Open a terminal
-#. download/clone the whole project repository
+#.
+Clone the whole project repository using git: :bash:`git clone https://github.com/drocheam/optrace/`
+#.
+Change the directory into the cloned folder: :bash:`cd optrace`
-#. open a terminal in the downloaded folder and run :bash:`pip install .`
+#.
+Install using :bash:`pip install .`

-This automatically executes `setup.py <https://github.com/drocheam/optrace/blob/main/setup.py>`_ from the main folder, which automatically installs all dependencies and builts the optrace package.
-After this, optrace should be installed on your system.

 **External dependencies**

+Below you can find a list of external dependencies that will be automatically installed.

 .. list-table::
    :widths: 250 600 250